microprediction/microfunction/PLAN.md

 A mix of software responders and access to
  - Create [microregistry](https://github.com/microprediction/microregistry) similar to [offline](https://github.com/microprediction/offline) that periodically polls a database.
  - Also makes available the subset registered as ONNX models with a certain signature.
+ - BLOCKER: SKLEARNED not really working that well

 ## Responder types